-of the piece-by Graham himself, but also by Jeff Wall, David Campany, Thomas Crow, Benjamin Buchloh, and others-the importance of actually seeing this progression proved to be key to my full understanding of the operation of this work.8 And, for me, this seeing could only be accomplished through a process of gathering and then comparing every different reproduction I came across (see Figure 8).
+So despite the undisputed quality of the critical accounts of the piece - by Graham himself, but also by Jeff Wall, David Campany, Thomas Crow, Benjamin Buchloh, and others - the importance of actually seeing this progression proved to be key to my full understanding of the operation of this work.
+And, for me, this seeing could only be accomplished through a process of gathering and then comparing every different reproduction I came across (Fig. 8).